 You already know what is the second cosmic velocity, also known as the escape velocity - the speed required to leave the surface of a planet for good.
 For instance, this is the velocity of space rockets.

 You can find the escape velocities of all planets of the Solar System (and of the Moon) below.
+Perhaps you can use the escape velocity equation 'backwards' to calculate their masses and radii?
+Try to find the first cosmic velocities of these planets, too!

 Make sure to check out our velocity calculator!